 Grants Bolster Illinois Port District’s Financial and Community Assets

-Funding and assistance by the Illinois Coastal Management Program strengthens operations and helps remedy infrastructure problems.
+The Takeaway: Funding and assistance by the Illinois Coastal Management Program strengthens operations and helps remedy infrastructure problems.

 For many years, the reputation of the Illinois International Port District—which manages the Port of Chicago and private marine terminals—was dogged by reports of deteriorating infrastructure and poorly run operations.
 The Illinois Coastal Management Program, part of the state’s Department of Natural Resources, has contributed grants and other aid as part of a master plan to attract community buy-in on improving port district operations and economic strength.

 The port district’s revitalization forms part of the Calumet Collaborative’s efforts in Illinois to address environmental, economic, and community heritage issues.
 The Calumet Collaborative is a two-state initiative serving the Calumet region of southeastern Chicago and southern Cook County in Illinois and Lake, Porter, and LaPorte counties in northwestern Indiana.